TaylorOD/braintree_integration/braintree_ruby_integration/README.md

 ### Technology stack:
 - This integration is built on Ruby on Rails.
 It uses an HTML, CSS, and JavaScript front end.
 - It uses the Braintree API Ruby gem to build Hosted Fields for payment processing.
 - Axios is used for GET/POST requests in our index.html file.
-It is already linked and called but alternatively you could install it run, "npm install axios" in your terminal.

 ### Getting Started/Requirements/Prerequisites/Dependencies
 Include any essential instructions for:
 - Getting it: Unzip the zip file in your root target folder.

-- Installing It: Run "gem install braintree" in the project directory or add the gem "braintree" to your Ruby gem file.
+- Installing It: Add the gem "braintree" to your Ruby gem file.
 Then run "bundle install".

 - Configuring It: This app stores environment variables config/credentials.yml.enc which is supported by Rails 5.x or higher.
 This is an encrypted file so you will not be able to read it or edit it directly.
 The file config/master.key holds a small key (or "password") to decrypt the credentials file.